JoshLikesToCode/JavaTankGame/README.md

 `The src and resources folders can be deleted if you want a different file structure`

 ## jar Folder Purpose
-The jar folder is to be used to store the built jar of your term-project.
+The jar folder is to be used to store the built jar of the tank game.

 ## Version of Java Used:
 Java Versiona 8 used